romanzuch/romanzuch/README.md

 ## I'm a engineer and developer from Munich.

-- 🔭 I'm currently learning Swift (and some web development)
+- 🔭 Currently learning Swift (and some web development)
 - 🌱 I'm currently working on my own landing page via GitHub Pages
 - 💬 I'm always looking for ways to colaborate with other developers
-- ⚡ I'm deeply interested in all things code: iOS development, web development, machine learning and data science
+- ⚡ Deeply interested in all things code: iOS development, web development, machine learning and data science
 - 📫 2020 Goal: Build my own YouTube and/or Twitch Channel

 ## Visit my github.io page &rarr; [romanzuch.github.io](https://romanzuch.github.io/)